zchee/golang-wiki/Modules.md

 Some other possible causes:

 * You might see the error `cannot find module providing package foo` if you have issued `go build` or `go build .` but do not have any `.go` source files in the current directory.
-If this is what you are encountering, the solution might be an alternative invocation such as `go build ./...` (where the `...` expands out to subdirecories within the current module).
+If this is what you are encountering, the solution might be an alternative invocation such as `go build ./...` (where the `./...` expands out to match all the packages within the current module).
 See [#27122](https://github.com/golang/go/issues/27122).

 * The module cache in Go 1.11 can cause this error, including in the face of network issues or multiple `go` commands executing in parallel.
 This is resolved in Go 1.12.
 See the first troubleshooting FAQ in this section [above](https://github.com/golang/go/wiki/Modules#what-are-some-general-things-i-can-spot-check-if-i-am-seeing-a-problem) for more details and possible corrective steps.